influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.9/monitoring/v1/serviceMonitor.md

 withTargetLimit(targetLimit)
 ```

-TargetLimit defines a limit on the number of scraped targets that will be accepted.
+"TargetLimit defines a limit on the number of scraped targets that will be accepted."

 ## obj spec.namespaceSelector

-Selector to select which namespaces the Kubernetes Endpoints objects are discovered from.
+"Selector to select which namespaces the Kubernetes Endpoints objects are discovered from."

 ### fn spec.namespaceSelector.withAny